-This will be a twelve month 15-credit online graduate certificate program that is open to all individuals that have completed a four year degree.
+This is a rigorous twelve month 15-credit online graduate certificate program developed by the University of Kentucky and the University of Arizona that is open to all individuals that have completed a four year degree.
 These credits may be transferred from the University of Arizona if a student chooses to seek a master in public health degree.
 Interested individuals will be applying for admission to the University of Arizona.
 A limited number of scholarships will be available to qualified individuals currently working in Tribal or rural health settings.

 To find out how to apply, view the current brochure or for more information, please go to The University of Arizona’s webpage http://www.mch-epitraining.arizona.edu/ and click on the MCH Certificate Program link or contact Christy Duke, MPH at email@example.com

 Penobscot Indian Nation and United South and Eastern Tribes, Inc, with a grant from the National Library of Medicine developed an innovative approach to improving breastfeeding rates within their community: Harness the power of mothers and grandparents!